 COP29 serves as an important opportunity for humanitarian actors to continue to engage in climate discussions to highlight humanitarian perspectives of the climate crisis, share learning from humanitarian experiences, and advocate for more coordinated and proactive humanitarian action.

-Start Network will be engaging in COP 29 by attending the conference and sharing messages and research in the lead up to the event.
+Start Network will therefore be engaging in COP 29 by attending the conference and sharing messages and research in the lead up to the event.
+Specifically, we will be sharing our Network’s work on anticipatory action, which we recognise as critical way to reduce humanitarian impacts of climate-related hazards and as a way to address losses and damages.

 Start Network at COP29